suiji/Arborist/README.md

 ### News/Changes
-- Forest sizes may exceed 32 bits, although individual trees retain this size constraint.
+- Forest index ranges may exceed 32 bits.
+Index ranges for individual trees remain constrained to 32 bits, for now.
 - New option 'keyed' identifies predictors by name, rather than position within frame.
 - Version 0.2-4 to support prediction/validation for large (> 32 bits) observation counts.
 - New option 'impPermute' introduces permutation-based variable importance.